TheRampantRabbit/createWifiQR/README.md

 # createWifiQR

-When run will output a QR code as a PNG that when scanned will give the user the option to join the wireless network.
+A python script which when run will output a QR code as a PNG and to console that when scanned will give the user the option to join the wireless network.

-Can be run interactively or with command-line arguments
+Can be run interactively or with command-line arguments.

 ## Requires
 pyqrcode - https://pypi.org/project/PyQRCode/